israelpereira55/CDELS/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The Capacitated Vehicle Routing Problem (CVRP) is a known combinatorial problem for it's difficult NP-hard.
-We love the Differential Evolution metaheuristic, so we proposed an combinatorial adaptation so we can use DE on combinatorious problems, as well on CVRP! =)
+We love the Differential Evolution metaheuristic, so we proposed an combinatorial adaptation so we can use DE on combinatorial problems, as well on CVRP! =)

-On literature there are other adaptations to use DE on combinatorious problems.
+On literature there are other adaptations to use DE on combinatorial problems.
 Teoh et al. [2] have done a great article using DE for CVRP, which uses a easy to code adaptation for DE, which ranks the real numbers and assign integers considering the ranks of the numbers, where lower number are assigned to lower integers.
 It's not only easy to code, but also gives good results, but we have proposed an adaptation that use the position of the clients instead which gave us better results.
 The method is explained detailed on our article [1].

 I'm publishing the code to make it easier to reproduce.
 Sadly on optimization researches it's not a common practice, but let's change that? ;)